Felipalds/Felipalds/README.md

 <samp>

-  - I am a computer scientist and software engineer</a>
+  - I am a computer scientist and a software engineer</a>

-  - Working today mainly with Spring Boot (Java) and React (JavaScript)
+  - Working today mainly with Spring Boot (Java), NextJS (JavaScript) and AWS.

-  - Golang enthusiast and chess lover -
+  - Golang enthusiast and chess lover - <a href="https://www.chess.com/member/felipalds" target="_blank">challenge me</a>

   - Blockchain researcher and Bitcoin adopter